 The Pit of Ultimate Dark Shadows: Episode Three:The Strega of Brooklyn

 [Pit of Ultimate Darkness Theme]

 MILLIGAN: Good evening and I must assure you this IS THEE Pit of Ultimate Darkness.
-Recently I had to admit that it was the Pit of PENULTIMATE Darkness but that pit that was slightly darker recently changed ownership and became Jack's Fry House so we are back in the ULTIMATE play!
+If you remember I once had to admit that it was the Pit of PENULTIMATE Darkness but that pit that was slightly darker recently changed ownership and became Jack's Fry House so we are back in the ULTIMATE play!
 We are evil, evil, EVIL!
 I am your host, Sir Simon Milligan.
 To assist me is MANSERVANT HECUBUS!

 HECUBUS: (rises under Milligan's hand) Here I am!

 MILLIGAN: AH! (gasps and regains composure) Manservant Hecubus, ladies and gentleman.